bagariaraj23/Trav-Flut/documentations/RACE_CONDITION_ANALYSIS.md

 ## 📋 Executive Summary

 This document provides a comprehensive analysis of the TripThread application's data consistency and race condition vulnerabilities.
-After analyzing all API endpoints, database workflows, and transaction patterns, **13 critical race conditions** have been identified, with **5 already fixed** and **8 requiring immediate attention**.
+After analyzing all API endpoints, database workflows, transaction patterns, and external service integrations, **16 critical race conditions** have been identified, with **9 already fixed** and **7 requiring attention**.

-**Current Security Status**: 🚨 **38% Secure** (5/13 vulnerabilities addressed)
+**Current Security Status**: ✅ **56% Secure** (9/16 vulnerabilities addressed)

+**Last Updated**: After final post feature merge and comprehensive codebase review

 ---